AxC1271/STM32-DevBoard/README.md

     <em>Buck Converter Based Power Regulator Circuit.</em>
 </p>

 For the specific buck converter that we are using, I'm using the TPS54300DDA chip.
+All of the values of the passive components are based off the TPS54300DDA datasheet.

 ### STM32F030 MCU
 <p align="center">